← Back to blog

 8. Filmora — Best Beginner Desktop Editor

 Wondershare Filmora offers a gentle learning curve with more features than iMovie and less complexity than DaVinci Resolve.
-It includes AI features that partially replicate what CapCut offered.
+It includes AI features that partially replicate what CapCut offers.

 Why it replaces CapCut: Similar ease of use with AI auto-captions, beat sync, and a large effects library — but as a proper desktop editor with more power.